AndreKurait/EECS-731-Project-1/README.md

 ## Industry

-We selected the AirBnB industry because we couldnt find datasets covering several moments in time.
+I selected the AirBnB industry because I couldn't find any current datasets covering several moments in time.

 ## Data
-We selected AirBnB data from NYC because of NYC's infamous high housing pricing in addition to wide avaliablility of AirBnB listing snapshots over several moments in time.
+I selected AirBnB data from NYC because of NYC's infamous high housing pricing in addition to wide avaliablility of AirBnB listings snapshots over several moments in time.

 We got the data from http://insideairbnb.com/get-the-data.html